ethanwhite/spectralmatch/docs/contributing.md

 Thank you for your interest in contributing.
 The sections below outline how the library is structured, how to submit changes, and the conventions to follow when developing new features or improving existing functionality.

+For convenience, you can copy [this](/spectralmatch/llm_prompt/) auto updated LLM priming prompt with function headers and docs.

 ---

 ## Collaboration Instructions